aczietlow/hugo-blog/indie.md

 IndieAuth.com
 - [x] Social links should use rel-me `rel=me` attributes
-- [ ] ensure h-card is present on site
+- [x] ensure h-card is present on site
-- [ ] Add backlinks to your website on social profiles
+- [x] Add backlinks to your website on social profiles
+- [x] Declare authorization endpoint

 Oauth provider